Te Araroa: Usage

 Hundreds of thousands of people walk some part of Te Araroa each year, and in the 2018/19 summer the Te Araroa Trust counted 1200 through-walkers.
 This was up from 550 people attempting a through-hike in 2016–17, and 350 the year before.
 Sections of the track can see more traffic; for example, one section is seeing 70,000 to 80,000 people each year.
 In that example, the section is on private land.

 Walkers often receive support from "Trail Angels" – volunteers living near the track who can provide places to sleep, showers, and food.

-Record completions
+Unofficial record completions

-The record time for completing Te Araroa is just under 50 days, set by pilot George Henderson from Wellington in 2019/2020.
-Henderson broke the previous record by more than three days, and the run doubled as a fundraiser.
-The record time by a woman was set by Brooke Thomas in 2020/2021, at 57 days and 10 hours.
-The youngest person to walk the trail was Jonathan Rapsey, who finished it at the age of 7 with his sister Elizabeth aged 9 and their parents.
+The unofficial claimed record time for completing Te Araroa is 31 days, 19 hours, and 41 minutes, by ultrarunner Karel Sabbe from Belgium in 2025.
+Karel broke the previous claimed record by 18 days.
+The claimed record time by a woman was set by Brooke Thomas in 2020/2021, at fifty-seven days and ten hours.
+The claimed youngest person to walk the trail was Jonathan Rapsey, who finished it at the age of seven with his sister Elizabeth aged nine and their parents.